temeddix/watercolorizer/README.md

 * Executing is even easier with `execute.bat`
 * Currently only available on Windows.
 Support for macOS and Linux can be added if there is demand for it.
 * Underlying mechanism is to add intentional noise to the image in a specific way and denoise the image with Intel OIDN AI denoiser.
 This way small details get lost while big details mostly preserve their shape.
+* For further support, please write it as an issue at the GitHub repository page of this project.
 ## Samples
 Watercolorized with strength set to moderate.